sfbrigade/Mobile-Fusion-Tables/README.md

 If you have a customization that you'd like to share here, we'd be happy to add it to the "samples" folder.

-Please raise any issues or suggestions for improvement.
-Or if you think this is great as-is, you might as well star it.  :)
+Please raise any issues or suggestions for improvement!